adamvosburgh/methods-in-spatial-research-sp2026/src/projects/2026-01-01-kostina-elizabeth(2).md

 The 1868 Fort Laramie Treaty was more significant.
 Signed after Lakota forces under Red Cloud successfully closed the Bozeman Trail and forced the abandonment of US Army forts, it established the Great Sioux Reservation — guaranteeing the Lakota permanent possession of all land west of the Missouri River in present-day South Dakota, including the Black Hills.
 Article XII was explicit: no future cession would be valid without the consent of three-quarters of all adult male Lakota.
 The United States had, in its own legally binding terms, acknowledged Lakota sovereignty over *Pahá Sápa*.
 Six years later, gold was discovered there (Ostler 2004).

+In each map below, the Black Hills / Pahá Sápa are outlined in black.
+These are the heart of the Lakota world and anchors these changing  boundaries.

 ![1851 vs. 1868 — reduction from the Horse Creek boundary to the Great Sioux Reservation](/projects/images/kostina-elizabeth/map%203.png)

+![Warren Military Map of Nebraska and Dakota, 1857–58](/projects/images/kostina-elizabeth/warren%20map%201857%2C8.jpg)

 *Historic map: Warren, Military Map of Nebraska and Dakota, 1857–58.
 Lt.
 G.K.
 Warren's military reconnaissance of Lakota territory, produced in the years before the 1868 reservation boundary was drawn — the landscape as it existed before the lines were imposed.
 Library of Congress.*

-![Warren Military Map of Nebraska and Dakota, 1857–58](/projects/images/kostina-elizabeth/warren%20map%201857%2C8.jpg)

 ---